Novel Coronavirus (COVID-19)

 In line with Government guidance, forthcoming events have been postponed (including the Wessex Public Health Conference and our Ethical and Legal Dimensions of Vaccine Hesitancy Workshop) and meetings are now to be held via teleconference.

-Please note that this year's AGM will be organised via video conferencing - further details to follow.
+Please note that this year's AGM will be run via a webinar - further details to follow.

 Deadlines for submissions for FPH awards and prizes is to be extended - final dates to follow.